 Well, at least that was what I thought in the beginning.
 The truth is, by making a few small changes to your daily lifestyle, you can begin seeing results in no time.

 Healthy eating habits, along with other lifestyle changes will help you to achieve your desired weight, gain mental clarity, and increase your longevity.

-Below, I have listed ten simple changes that you can make in order to get on track to becoming a healthier you.
+Below, I have listed ten simple changes that you can make in order to get on track to living a healthy lifestyle, and becoming a healthier you.

 By drink, I am referring to water.
 The majority of us do not take in the recommended daily amount of water.
 Did you know that your body is 57-60% water?
 Therefore, water makes up more than half of your body weight.

 We lose water each day when going to the bathroom, sweating, and even during breathing.
 Our bodies lose water even faster when the weather is hot when we are physically active, or if we have a fever.
 If we don’t replace the water we lose, we can become dehydrated.

 Move A Little

 Regular physical activity is one of the most important things you can do for your health.
 According to the CDC (Centers for Disease Control and Prevention), exercise can reduce your risk of cardiovascular disease, type 2 diabetes, and some forms of cancer.

 Exercise also helps to lower stress levels, and improve sleep quality as well as reduce your risk of depression, dementia, and Alzheimer’s disease.
 Regular exercise will help to strengthen your bones and muscles and also improve your mental health as well as your mood.